 I’ve combined the current best web hosting services, as well as the different types of hosting options in the article below.
 The thing is, sifting through the many hosting options can prove to be incredibly difficult.
 You just want to pick an affordable and reliable one, right?
 It’s not that easy, and you’ll see why in due course.

-After my short reviews of the top hosting companies, I go into the different types of webhosting options — click here if you want to skip right to it.
+After my short reviews of the top hosting companies, I go into the different types of webhosting options — open the table of contents below if you want to skip right to it.
 Keep this in mind when choosing which company to go with — for example, some service providers are more tailored toward a small business than an average blogger.

 |Rated||Company||Uptime & speed||Starting price||Stars||Discounts?|